xloem/intellect/README.md

 1. Choose a simple algorithm for collecting steps together to perform a task.
 2. Choose a simple representation of steps to use for #1.
 3. Implement #2 enough to use it to communicate a step to another process.

-Once #3 works, the goal now is to efficiently produce a form of #1 as a collection of processes that can develop themselves, so make sure to reuse your work, and do work that is reusable, as much as possible.
+Once #3 works, the goal now is to efficiently produce a form of #1 as a collection of processes that can develop themselves, using each other as their steps.
+Make sure to reuse your work, and do work that is reusable, as much as possible.

 4. Choose a simple algorithm for handling if something horrible goes wrong that must never be repeated (trauma).
 Consider storing a detailed log forever.
 Consider refusing to